One killer line in the transcript of Donald Trump's phone call

 Trump: "Good, because I heard you had a prosecutor who was very good and he was shut down, and that's really unfair.
 A lot of people are talking about that, the way they shut your very good prosecutor down and you had some very bad people involved.
 Mr Giuliani is a highly respected man.
 He was the mayor of New York, a great mayor, and I would like him to call you.
 I will ask him to call you, along with the Attorney-General.
 Rudy very much knows what is happening and he is a very capable guy.
 If you could speak to him that would be great."

-Mr Giuliani's involvement is significant.
+Giuliani's involvement is significant.

 Why?
 Because he has spent the past year trying to dig up damaging information about the frontrunner for the Democratic presidential nomination, former vice president Joe Biden.

-As part of that effort, we know he has pressed Ukrainian officials to investigate unfounded allegations of corruption against Mr Biden and his son Hunter, who used to serve on the board of a Ukrainian natural gas company called Burisma.
+As part of that effort, we know he has pressed Ukrainian officials to investigate unfounded allegations of corruption against Biden and his son Hunter, who used to serve on the board of a Ukrainian natural gas company called Burisma.

-Mr Trump and Mr Giuliani believe Mr Biden pressured Ukraine to fire its prosecutor-general, Viktor Shokin, in 2016 because Mr Shokin was investigating Burisma.
+Trump and Giuliani believe Biden pressured Ukraine to fire its prosecutor-general, Viktor Shokin, in 2016 because Shokin was investigating Burisma.

 There is no evidence to support that allegation.

-Mr Biden did pressure Ukraine to get rid of Mr Shokin, but he did so at the direction of President Barack Obama, and with the support of other European nations, who believed the prosecutor-general was doing too little to combat corruption.
+Biden did pressure Ukraine to get rid of Shokin, but he did so at the direction of President Barack Obama, and with the support of other European nations, who believed the prosecutor-general was doing too little to combat corruption.

-And by the time Mr Shokin was dismissed in March of 2016, the investigation of Burisma had already been discontinued.
+And by the time Shokin was dismissed in March of 2016, the investigation of Burisma had already been discontinued.

-So, to sum up, Mr Trump thinks Mr Shokin was a "very good" prosecutor who was fired for investigating Joe Biden's son, when he was actually ditched because of an international consensus that he was bad at his job and had failed to crack down on corruption.
+So, to sum up, Trump thinks Shokin was a "very good" prosecutor who was fired for investigating Joe Biden's son, when he was actually ditched because of an international consensus that he was bad at his job and had failed to crack down on corruption.

 Back to the transcript.